Community Fallout Shelter Plan

 Old Power Plant

 Back to Civil Defense Museum Main

 With the surveying, marking and stocking of shelters all around the country, communities had to have a way to inform the citizens of where their nearest Fallout Shelter was located.
 The Office Of Civil Defense devised the Community Shelter Plan, or CSP, to serve this purpose.
 Towns and cities all over the United States started publishing and distributing their CSPs to the public.
 They were usually in the form of a small booklet or newspaper type publication.
-I have shelter plans in my collection from towns as small as a few thousand people on up to large cities.
-Here is the Dallas County, Texas Community Shelter Plan.
-The standard CSP consists of map or maps of the county or city with shelters marked on the maps with the addresses of the shelters in a legend.
+I have shelter plans in my collection from towns as small as a few hundred people on up to large cities.
+For example, here is the Dallas County, Texas Community Shelter Plan.
+The standard CSP consists of maps of the county or town with shelter locations marked on the maps.
+The building name and addresses of the shelters are listed along with the map on the page.
 The main purpose of the CSP was to allocate people in areas of the community adjacent to shelters to specific shelters.
 This Dallas CSP is probably the best I have seen.
 You can see details of how the CSP is laid out below.

 Dallas City-County CSP Report

-This document is the actual engineering report of the Dallas CSP.
+This document is a copy of the original engineering report of the Dallas CSP.
 The entire process of putting together the Dallas CSP is explained in this report.
 The engineering firm used census data, traffic data and various other pieces of information to develop the CSP.
 The document is several hundered pages of maps and shelter lists and is about an inch think.
-It was from this that the condensed booklet above was finally published.
-Click the photo to see a larger version.
+It was from this report that the condensed booklet above was finally published.
+See PDF File Below.